-ዲ Create Activation Key ^e
+🔦 Create Activation I <ey th="" <=""></ey>

 Activation Key Details

 Systems registered with this activation key will inherit the settings listed below.

 Description:

 Use this to describe what kind of settings this key will reflect on systems that use it.
-If left blank, this field will be filled in 'None'.
+Ieft blank, this field will be filled in 'None'. lf

-Key: 1-
+Key: 1.

-Activation key can contains only numbers [0-9], letters [a-z A-Z], ', ', ', and ','
+Activation key can contains only numbers [0-9], letters [a-z A-Z], '-, '' and '.'

 Leave blank for automatic key generation.
 Note that the prefix is an indication of the SUSE Manager organization the key is associated with.
+3

 Usage:

 Leave blank for unlimited use.

-Base Channel: SUSE Manager Default
+Base Channel: SUSE Manager Default -

 Choose 'SUSE Manager Default' to allow systems to register to the default SUSE Manager provided channel that corresponds to the installed SUSE Linux version.
 Instead of the default, you may choose a particular SUSE provided channel or a custom base channel, but if a system using this key is not compatible with the selected channel, it will fall back to its SUSE Manager Default channel.

 Add-On System Types: Container Build Host

 Virtualization Host

-Contact Method: Default
+Contact Method: Default -

-Universal Default:
+Universal Default: п

 Tip: Only one universal default activation key may be set for this organization.
-By setting this key as universal default, you will remove universal default status from the current universal default key if it exists.
-If this key is set as universal default, then newly-registered systems to your organization will inherit the properties of this key.
+By setting this key as universal default, you will remove universal default status from th current universal default key if it exists.
+If this key is set as universal default, then newly-registered systems to your organization will inherit the properties of this key. ie

 Create Activation Key

-- 1. From the left navigation menu select Systems > Activation Keys. - 2.
+- 1. Select Main Menu > Systems > Activation Keys. - 2.
 Click Create Key. - 3.
-Enter a Description], a [guimenu] Key name.
-Use the drop-down menu to select the [guimenu] Base Channel'' that should be associated with this key.
+Enter a Description and a Key name.
+Use the drop-down menu to select the Base Channel to associate with this key. - 4.
 Confirm with Create Activation Key.